Queen regnant

 Margaret I ruled Denmark, Norway and Sweden in the late 14th and early 15th centuries.

 The most typical succession in European monarchies from the Late Middle Ages until the late 20th century was male-preference primogeniture: the order of succession ranked the sons of the monarch in order of their birth, followed by the daughters.
-Historically, many realms, like France, Holy Roman Empire forbade succession by women or through a female line in accordance with the Salic law, and nine countries still do, such countries being Japan, Morocco, Jordan, Saudi Arabia, Bahrain, Brunei, Liechtenstein, Bhutan.
+Historically, many realms like France and the Holy Roman Empire forbade succession by women or through a female line in accordance with the Salic law, and nine countries still do, such countries being Japan, Morocco, Jordan, Saudi Arabia, Bahrain, Brunei, Liechtenstein, Bhutan.
 No queen regnant ever ruled France, for example.
 Only one woman, Maria Theresa, ruled Austria.
 As noted in the list below of widely-known ruling queens, many reigned in European monarchies.

 In the late 20th and early 21st centuries, Sweden, Norway, Belgium, the Netherlands, Denmark, Luxembourg[3] and the United Kingdom[4] amended their laws of succession to absolute primogeniture (in which the children of a monarch or chief have preference in order of birth from eldest to youngest regardless of gender).
 In some cases, the change does not take effect during the lifetimes of people already in the line of succession at the time the law was passed.